natgo/wt-wiki-scraper/wikitext-transpiled/ground/Zrinyi%20I.md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|43.M (75 mm)}}

 The gun is somewhat inaccurate even with all the upgrades, so it is better to aim dead centre of the enemy tank and not to try hitting any small weakspots.
-Because of this it will sometimes randomly fail to K/O tanks with tiered armour like the [[KV-1]], even in arcade.
+Because of this it will sometimes randomly fail to destroy tanks with tiered armour like the [[KV-1]], even in arcade.

-Ammunition is serviceable, as APHE can penetrate heavy tanks rather easily, being slightly better than ammo of [[StuG III G]].
+Ammunition is serviceable, as the APCBC can penetrate heavy tanks rather easily, being slightly better than the ammo of the [[StuG III G]].
 It does not have the same insane explosive mass of the [[90/53 M41M]], so at least some mind should be paid to internal layouts of the tanks.

 However, the gun is still reliable enough for most situations and often destroys enemy tanks with one hit.
 It can destroy any enemy tank it can face, although with some tanks this requires aiming for weak spots.